LeonaMc/ZeroDayAs3/README.md

        less digits (International Standard).
 See UserValidator.java and validation.properties for more details on error messages.
        Reject unregistered users at sign-in.
-       Creation Module Managment section.
-Allow students to view available modules & enrol and unenrol in a module, view a list of available modules and view a list of modules that they are currently enroled in.
+       Creation of Module Managment section.
+Allow students to view available modules & enrol and unenrol in a module, if the module is full then the user can't enrol.
+This is set to 2 for testing purposes.
+       Allow students to view a list of available modules that they are currently enroled in.
+       Allow student to view statistics using third party library https://d3js.org/ to visualise statistics.
        Creation of Staff Functionality such that the staff can add new module, view all modules and edit pre-existing modules.
        Refactoring & Debugging.